4 family members kidnapped from Central CA business, including 8-month-old; suspect photo released - NewsBreak

 Four Central California family members found dead after kidnapping, sheriff says

-MERCED COUNTY, Calif. -- The four family members who were kidnapped from a business in Central California's Merced County have been found dead, the sheriff announced Wednesday evening.
-Merced County Sheriff Vern Warnke says the bodies were found by a farmworker in an orchard near Indiana and Hutchinson roads.
-"Our...
+MERCED, Calif. -- A baby girl, her parents and uncle were found dead in an orchard after they were kidnapped at gunpoint from their business in Central California's Merced County, the sheriff announced Wednesday evening.
+"Our worst fears have been confirmed," Merced County Sheriff Vern Warnke said.
+"We found the...

 CA family kidnapping: Chilling new video shows suspect take 2 zip-tied family members, mom and baby

-MERCED, Calif.
-(KABC) -- Authorities in Central California's Merced County released chilling new video Wednesday showing the moment four family members, including an 8-month-old, were kidnapped.
+MERCED, Calif. -- Authorities in Central California's Merced County released chilling new video Wednesday showing the moment four family members, including an 8-month-old, were kidnapped.
 None of the family members have been found.
 The family was kidnapped Monday at gunpoint from a business in Merced, authorities said.
-During a...
+During a press...

 Comments / 0